pendragons-code/Jasbot/README.md

 # NEWS
 Next versions will focus on making the bot more user friendly and using some moderation features.

+YES THE DEFAULT ANTISWEAR IS IN THE `config.json` file.
+I will be updating that array tho.
 ```
 Changes to units: